GitLiveApp/firebase-kotlin-sdk/README.md

 The `encodeDefaults` parameter is optional and defaults to `true`, set this to false to omit writing optional properties if they are equal to theirs default values.

-You can also omit the serializer for classes that does not have generic type arguments, these functions are marked [`@ImplicitReflectionSerializer`](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/runtime_usage.md#implicit-reflection-serializers) and their usage is discouraged in general because it is implicit and uses reflection (and therefore not working on Kotlin/Native), but may be useful shorthand in some cases.
+You can also omit the serializer but this is discouraged due to a [current limitation on Kotlin/JS and Kotlin/Native](https://github.com/Kotlin/kotlinx.serialization/issues/1116#issuecomment-704342452)

 <h4><a href="https://firebase.google.com/docs/firestore/manage-data/add-data#server_timestamp">Server Timestamp</a></h3>